Centre for Excellence in Child and Family Welfare

 An event every week that begins at 9:15am on Friday, repeating until Friday October 20, 2017

+Please note that Nationally Recognised Training units are subject to admission requirements, and our Compliance Officer will be in touch after you register.
 BSBMGT502 Manage People Performance This unit describes the skills and knowledge required to manage the performance of staff who report to them directly.
 Development of key result areas and key performance indicators and standards, coupled with regular and timely coaching and feedback, provide the basis for performance management.
 It applies to individuals who manage people.
-It covers work allocation and the methods to review performance, reward excellence and provide feedback where there is a need for improvement.
-The unit makes
+It covers

 In this workshop participants will be introduced to various theories of development, major milestones and challenges, as well as effective strategies for working with individuals at different stages of their psychosocial development.
 Learning Outcomes A framework for understanding a range of behaviours practitioners commonly encounter in their work with clients who have experienced abuse, neglect and/or complex trauma An introduction to various theories of development An introduction to major milestones and challenges across the lifespan Effective strategies for working